 To avoid civil war in China, President Truman wanted Chiang Kai-shek to allow the communists there to participate in national elections.
-Instead, there was civil war, with the United States giving Chiang's forces some aid and military assistance, but U.S. troops were not sent to compensate for the weakness of Chiang's forces.
+Instead, there was civil war, with the United States giving Chiang's forces material aid and military assistance, but US troops were not sent to compensate for the weakness of Chiang's forces.
 Truman was advised that Chiang's cause was hopeless.
-Truman despised communism as did most Americans, but the popularity of the communists in China was a source of their strength and propelled them to military success over Chiang's forces, which retreated to Taiwan.
-Some in the United States wondered who lost China to the communists.
-The answer is the communists coming to power in China was the doing of the Chinese.
+Truman despised communism as did most Americans, but the popularity of the anti-Chiang forces was a source of their strength and propelled them to military success.
+Chiang and his forces retreated to Taiwan.
+Many people in the United States wondered who lost China to the communists.
+One answer is that the Communists coming to power in China was the doing of the Chinese.
 And if one believes in self-determination for a nation, it was theirs to do and to undo as they saw fit.

 In 1950, communists in power in North Korea invaded the Republic of Korea (South Korea).
 South Korea at this time was recognized by the United Nations as the only lawfully constituted government in the whole of Korea.
 North Korea had been under Soviet control and was recognized as an independent nation by the Soviet Union – in conflict with the United Nations.
-The communists in North Korea (the so-called Democratic People's Republic of Korea) wanted to unite Korea by force of arms.
-President Truman, under the aegis of the United Nations, put the United States on the side of defending South Korea.
+The Communists in North Korea (the so-called Democratic People's Republic of Korea) wanted to unite Korea by force of arms.
+President Truman under the aegis of the United Nations put the United States on the side of defending South Korea.
 He believed this a feasible action, and it was.
-By 1952 the United Nations forces had succeeded in driving the communist forces – North Korean and Chinese – back across the 38th parallel, into the north.
-The war was ended by a negotiated settlement.
+By 1952 the United Nations forces had succeeded in driving the Communist forces – North Korean and Chinese – back across the 38th parallel, into the north.
+Negotiations brought an end to the fighting.
 Truman had managed to leave the war limited.
 Some had wanted to extend the war into China, to force upon the Chinese the will of the people of the United States.
 But Truman had saved the world from a wider war.

 Copyright © 2005-2013 by Frank E. Smitha.
 All rights reserved.